Blake-Madden/i18n-check/Example.md

 i18n-check ../samples --enable=all,trailingSpaces,tabs,wideLines
 ```

-This will emit the following `debugParserInfo` warning:
+This will emit the following warnings:

 | File  | Line | Column | Value| Explanation | WarningID |
 |-----------|-----------|-----------|-----------|-----------|-----------|